ana571/data-viz/README.md

 - The bigger the person's circle, the more efficient they are (there is a notion of efficience on LobbyWatch's website, here is how it looks on the website : <img width="150" alt="Capture d’écran 2024-04-18 à 3 35 13 PM" src="https://github.com/com-480-data-visualization/data-viz/assets/56971914/4f3bf4f3-05e8-4846-922e-0d00fc66aad7">).
 So there are 3 possible widths.
 - Each person's circle has the title of the related group of interest under their name, and a "$" sign if they were paid for their commitment.
 - The border of the circle is different depending on whether or not the relation to the lobby is direct or indirect.
 Direct means they worked directly with them, indirect means they invited someone who works with them in the parliament. (<img width="150" alt="Capture d’écran 2024-04-18 à 3 40 18 PM" src="https://github.com/com-480-data-visualization/data-viz/assets/56971914/49b51048-1556-4f55-911a-f712b813df9d">).
 So there are two possible borders, one that is a continuous line for direct, and one that is a dashed line for indirect.
-- Extra idea : represent the statistical variance in interest groups (for example, the socialist party is very active, while the "Verts libéraux" are less active.
+- Extra idea : represent the statistical variance in interest groups (for example, the socialist party is very active, while the "Verts libéraux" are less active).
+So for example, see which parties have a lot of variance in them : some very active people, some very unactive.

 ## Milestone 3 (31st May, 5pm)